Argivist/Web-Doctor/README.md

 This obstacle hampers the ability of pharmacies, pharmaceutical enterprises, and individual consumers to efficiently locate and acquire necessary products.

 Solution
+We are building a pharmacy management systems, a platform that will cater to pharmacies, pharmaceutical businesses, and individual consumers, offering them a range of features:

 * Medicine Search Functionality and Display: Users can search for medicines based on various parameters and view detailed product information.
 * Online Purchase and Checkout: Secure e-commerce system enabling the direct purchase of products from the website.